mbruel/ngPost/README.md

 	--par2_pct         : par2 redundancy percentage (0 by default meaning NO par2 generation)
 	--par2_path        : par2 absolute file path (in case of self compilation of ngPost) --compress         : compress inputs using RAR
+	--gen_par2         : generate par2 (to be used with --compress)
-	--gen_name         : generate random RAR name (to be used with --compress) --gen_pass         : generate random RAR password (to be used with --compress) --gen_par2         : generate par2 (to be used with --compress)
+	--rar_name         : provide the RAR file name (to be used with --compress) --rar_pass         : provide the RAR password (to be used with --compress) --gen_name         : generate random RAR name (to be used with --compress) --gen_pass         : generate random RAR password (to be used with --compress) --length_name      : length of the random RAR name (to be used with --gen_name), default: 17 --length_pass      : length of the random RAR password (to be used with --gen_pass), default: 13

 // without config file, you can provide all the parameters to connect to ONE SINGLE server
 	-h or --host       : NNTP server hostname (or IP)